lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

 - ✅ replacement of mines doesn't work -> if we can't make a safe move and fair rules should apply (= mine is moved in case we unflag cell with mine).
 But instead the player still looses the game

-- ❌ implement chording

 - 🟡 properly notice when game is won:

   - game should be won once all cells not containing a mine are uncovered
   - it does **not** matter if all the mines are flagged or not
   - still TODO: check if reduceMineCount actually works by doing this:
-    - ❌ when moving a Mine, only move it to cells with only Hidden neighbours so that uncovered cells aren't changed
+    - 🛠️ when moving a Mine, only move it to cells with only Hidden neighbours so that uncovered cells aren't changed

 - ❌ Restarting the Game: